sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_API/Project_Class.md

 close

-Close the project
+Close the project.

 make\_current

-Make the project the current/active one highlighted by the App Explorer
+Make the project the current/active one highlighted by the App Explorer.

 rails?

-Query method to tell if a project has a rails nature
+Query method to tell if a project has a rails nature.

-There are also a number of useful static methods defined on the Ruble::Project class that can be useful in ruby code outside of a command:
+There are also several useful static methods defined on the Ruble::Project class that can be useful in ruby code outside of a command:

 Method